learn-co-students/intro-datascience-workshop-dumbo-web-080519/README.md

 ##Happy Hacking!

-<a href='https://learn.co/lessons/intro-datascience-workshop' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-datascience-workshop' title='intro-datascience-workshop'>intro-datascience-workshop</a> on Learn.co and start learning to code for free.</p>